dansmyers/IntroToCS-Fall-2019/README.md

 If you achieve satisfactory performance on enough assigments, described in more detail below, you'll receive a baseline grade of **B** for the course.
 This demonstrates that you have engaged with the material and met the basic learning outcomes for the class.
 To get a higher grade, you can do more work that shows greater mastery of the course learning outcomes.

+### Labs

+You must be registered for a section of CMS 167L. **Lab attendance** will count as part of your grade and you'll receive the same grade for both CMS 167 and CMS 167L.
+Most of our lab periods will be used for practice programming sections.

 ### Assignments and Scoring
-Your base grade will be based on five things:
+Your core grade will be based on five things:

 1. A set of autograded programming assignments.
 Each assigned homework problem will have one or more tests, which the Mimir system can automatically check against your solution code.
 Passing the test gives you credit for completing that problem.
 You can attempt each problem as many times as you want and the problems will remain open from the time they are posted until the day of the final exam, so you have the opportunity to revisit and complete problems that may have been too challenging when they were first assigned.
 2. Three major projects, one before the midterm, one in the middle of the second half, and one at the end of the course.